Jacorb90/Prestige-Tree/docs/challenges.md

 Each challenge should have an id where the first digit is the row and the second digit is the column.
 Individual Challenges can have these features:

-- name: Name of the challenge, can be a string or a function
+- name: Name of the challenge, can be a string or a function.
+Can use basic HTML.

 - desc: A description of what makes the challenge a challenge. *You will need to implement these elsewhere* It can also be a function that returns updating text.
+Can use basic HTML.

 - reward: A description of the reward's effect. *You will also have to implement the effect where it is applied.*
           It can also be a function that returns updating text.
+Can use basic HTML.

 - effect(): **optional**, A function that calculates and returns the current values of any bonuses from the reward.
     Can return a value or an object containing multiple values.
+Can use basic HTML.

 - effectDisplay(effects): **optional**, A function that returns a display of the current effects of the reward with formatting.
 Default behavior is to just display the a number appropriately formatted.